hugo2f/nuggets/DESIGN.md

 We anticipate the following functions:
 1. `loadMapFile`, which reads a map file and stores it in a `grid`
-2. `GameMap_delete`, which frees all memory allocated for a GameMap
+2. `deleteGameMap`, which frees all memory allocated for a GameMap
+3. `deleteGrid`, which frees all memory allocated for a 2D `char` array
-3. `getCellType`, which returns the type of cell corresponding to a coordinate in the map
+4. `getCellType`, which returns the type of cell corresponding to a coordinate in the map
-4. `getPlayerMap`, which returns the map that is visible to a player, including visible players and gold piles
+5. `getPlayerMap`, which returns the map that is visible to a player, including visible players and gold piles
-5. `getVisibleRegion`, which returns an array of the cells currently visible to a player
+6. `getVisibleRegion`, which returns an array of the cells currently visible to a player
-6. `getSpectatorMap`, which returns the map that a spectator sees, with all player and gold information
+7. `getSpectatorMap`, which returns the map that a spectator sees, with all player and gold information

 ### Pseudocode for logic/algorithmic flow